MollyAdamsson/Howtotrainyourdog/README.md

 #### Acknowledgements

-This website is was the main project for the Portfolio 1 Project for the Full Stack Software Developer Diploma at Code Institute [Code Institute](https://codeinstitute.net/).
-I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for guiding me and help me with questions and worries.
+This website is was the main project for the Portfolio 1 Project for the Full Stack Software Developer Diploma at [Code Institute](https://codeinstitute.net/).
+I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for guiding me and for helping me with questions and worries.
 I would also like to take this oppertunity to thank the Tutor center at [Code Institute](https://codeinstitute.net/) for being patient and helpful when I have asked for help.

 *How to train your dog* is only a made up website based on my own interests.
 The passion for dogs exists, but not on a professional level.